 STORY-LINE ABBEY’S TALE BY KATHERINE McDERMOTT:

-Abigail Morrison, AKA Abbey, blind from birth lives in the main village with her father who is postmaster.
+Abigail Morrison, aka Abbey, blind from birth lives in the main village with her father who is postmaster.
 Abby lives through the wood cravings her father brings from the lighthouse keeper.
 Beautiful pieces which expand Abbey’s world.
-Pestering her father to meet the carver who so lovingly creates the pieces, they start journeying across the water just before a storm.
-As fate would have it, their boat capsizes and Jeremy must do his best to save them.
+Pestering her father to meet the carver who so lovingly creates the pieces, journey across the water just before a storm.
+As fate would have it, their boat capsizes and Jeremy does his best to save them.
 Neither of them knew how a simple trip and an act of rescue would change their lives.
 My reviews for romance novel, Abbey’s Tale, follows.

 CHARACTERS, PLOTTING, DEVELOPMENT:

-Finally in concluding my reviews for romance novel, Abbey’s Tale, I found a solid, clean, easy to read, romance.
-Even though this book begins in 1869, does it brother me that Braille was probably in its infancy, as it did not appear in America until 1860 when it came to the Missouri School for the Blind; not in the least.
-After all this is fiction book not a history book; an author’s allowed leeway in historical facts.
-Also, I would assume it spread like wild-fire throughout the blind community.
-Abbey’s Tale held my attention throughout and did not lag or bog down.
+Finally in concluding my romance book reviews, of Abbey’s Tale, I found a solid, clean, easy to read, romance.
+Even though this book begins in 1869, it did not bother me that braille was probably in its infancy.
+Braille did not appear in America until 1860 at the Missouri School For The Blind.
+After all, this is fiction book not a history book; an author‘s allowed leeway in historical facts.
+Also, I would assume braille spread like wild-fire throughout the blind community.
+Abbey’s Tale held my attention throughout.
+McDermott’s scenes transitioned smoothly and seamlessly.
 With characters fully developed and believable, I found this a relaxing entertaining read.
 I would not hesitate to buy this book for myself or a friend.
 In addition, I found Abbey’s Tale suitable for anyone who enjoys a solid romance story.
 I hope you have found my reviews for romance novel, Abbey’s Tale helpful.

 ABBEY’S TALE RECOMMENDATION: STARS 4